hidglobal/digitalpersona-services/docs/development/coding.md

 The ES6 object spread syntax adds an overhead to the es5-transpiled code, but it is negligible comparing to the manual object merging, so it is ok to use it.

+## Modular design

+The library uses TypeScript/ES2015 module system.
+You must understand what modules are and are not.

+**Do not use namespaces!** Module is a "namespace" by itself because the module consumer will give a named scope for all exports of the module, e.g: `import * as shapes from './Shapes'` or `var shapes = require('./Shapes')`.
+There is no need to create your own namespaces in the library.

+**Keep every module as small as possible!** It is ok to have a single export class/enum/interface per module.
+This allows "tree-shaking" algorithms to work more effectively when the final JS bundle is created, thus potentially reducing the size of the bundle.
+To avoid long imports you can group several modules in a larger super-module using a "barrel" module approach: create an `index.ts` file which re-exports every sub-module, and you can import the `index.ts` instead of individual sub-modules.

+**Do not bundle prematurely!** Prefer to keep your modules pure and unbundled, as premature bundling may reduce tree-shaking effeciveness.
+If you deliver your library in formats like `commonjs` or `umd`, the benefit is that they are immediately ready to load into a browser, but a downside is that bundlers like Webkpack, Browserify, Rollup or Parcel have a hard time to remove unneeded code.
+As your library consumer most probably will use a bundler, it is better to let the end user to generate the bundle from pure ES2015 modules.
+The `commonjs` or `umd` modules can be provided as a convenience only and should not be consumed directly.